 Price before tax: €28,730 (£24,612)

+For more advice on choosing a fishing boat, read Dave Barham's guide to fishing boats.
 For more affordable family powerboat reviews, see: 5 best 30ft family powerboats and 5 of the best compact cruisers.